PedrioliLab/ReAdW/README.md

 ## Dependencies
 ReAdW requires either Xcalibur or MSFileReader to be installed or minimally just the three DLLs: XRawfile2.dll, fileio.dll, fregistry.dll.
 Here's the link to download Thermo's freely available [MSFileReader](http://sjsupport.thermofinnigan.com/public/detail.asp?id=703).
-2015/06/29 unforunately link is no longer active.
+2015/06/29 unfortunately link is no longer active.

 ## Binaries
 Two binaries are available depending on which dependency is installed on your system: